-Universal Design for Learning (UDL) helps educators create teaching materials and organize classrooms well.
-Its ideas come from the field of architecture.
-Why?
-Accessibility to buildings has been a major concern.
-So the parallel idea in schools is accessibility to instruction.
-That’s UDL.
+Universal Design for Learning (UDL) helps educators create teaching materials and organize classrooms effectively.
+UDL principles are derived from the field of architecture.
+Why architecture?